kenjennings/Atari-Breakout76/README08Memory.md

 | Character Set (Modes 6, 7) | Page Pointer | 1/2K Boundary | 1/2K Max |

+- **Display List** The Display List is a simple program ANIC executes.
+The program describes the screen construction.
+Display List commands identify the text or graphics mode to display on that line, and optionally the 16-bit address of the start of screen memory for that line, plus options indicating the line performs horizontal or vertical fine scrolling.
+Each text or graphics mode line requires an instruction.
+This means mixing different text and graphics modes on screen is merely a matter of using different instructions in the Display List.
+This is a very power feature as many other 8-bit computers from the era either can't support multiple display modes on the screen, or require complex interrupts to change video registers.

-- **Display List** ANTIC can read the Display List beginning anywhere in memory, but it cannot read across a 1K boundary (4 Pages) in memory.
+ANTIC can read the Display List beginning anywhere in memory, but it cannot read across a 1K boundary (4 Pages) in memory.
 Reading past a 1K boundary requires the Display List include a JMP  (jump) instruction which reloads the Display List program counter at the new address after the 1K boundary.
-But, this is not a difficult problem to avoid as even the largest possible display list is less than 1K.
+But, this is not a difficult problem to avoid as even the largest possible Display List is less than 1K.

 Memory Map here.

+- **Display RAM** Antic reads screen memeory through the Memory Scan register.
+As indicated in the Display List section an ANTIC Display List command for a text or graphics mode may optionally describe the starting address for screen memory.
+If there is no screen memory specification ANTIC's Memory Scan automatically continues reading sequentially from memory where it ended for the previous line.
+The Memory Scan address for text and pixel display data can begin anywhere in memory with the exception that the action of reading memory does not cross over a 4K boundary in the middle of the line.

-- **Display RAM** The text and pixel display data can begin anywhere in memory with the exception that it does not cross over a 4K boundary in the middle of displaying a line of contiguous data.
-A full screen display in ANTIC modes E and F require 8K of RAM.
-The Operating System creates these Display Lists with an instruction including the LMS (Load Memory Scan) option near the middle of the screen instructing ANTIC to reload the screen memory address for the second 4K block of memory.
+The Operating System constructs Display Lists for full screen graphics modes with the Load Memory Scan option on the first mode line.
+ANTIC's Memory Scan reads the remainder of the screen data automatically traversing through contiguous memory that follows.
+An exception is ANTIC modes E and F which require 8K of RAM.
+The Operating System creates these Display Lists with the Load Memory Scan option added to an instruction near the middle of the screen directing ANTIC to load a new starting screen memory address into the Memory Scan register for the second 4K block of memory.

 System memory Map here.

-- **Double-Line Player Missile Graphics** This uses a one byte pointer to a page (the high byte of an address).
-For this mode the Page must be at a 1K boundary.
-ANTIC will read Player/Missile bitmaps from the identified 1K block beginning at this page.
+- **Double-Line Player Missile Graphics** This Player/Missile mode supplies one byte of bitmap data to the Player/Missile images for two consecutive scan lines.
+Player/Missile memory DMA uses a one byte pointer to a Page (PMBASE).
+This Player/Missile display mode requires the Page must be at a 1K boundary.
+ANTIC reads Player/Missile bitmaps from the 1K memory block beginning at this page.

-P/M Memory Map - Offsets from PMBASE
+Player/Missile Double-Line Memory Map  Double-Line - Offsets from PMBASE

 | - | Unused | M3 M2 M1 M0 | P0 | P1 | P2 | P3 |
 | --- | --- | :---: | --- | --- | --- | --- |